 However, it’s also possible to rent a spot out and hire a professional repairman to come and work on your vehicle.
 So, it could go either way.

-Where to Find a Garage for Rent
+How to Find a Garage For Rent Online

 Instead of relying on large lots, Neighbor uses the host system.
 Hosts are clients who offer up their extra space for affordable storage.
 People can rent out any area of their property for a small fee.